Nov. 2 - 26 | Sculpture, painting, and photography variations and visions from Krista Lutz, Jeff Olson, and Paul Shapiro

 For more information: www.jeffolsonart.com

-In these stitched panoramas of the Northwest, Coastal California and Yosemite, I use multiple images to frame a 180 degree view, much like the eye can see.
-I am passionate about exploring both the natural world and urban environments, and I pay particular attention to scale, capturing the shared connection between people and the breadth and depth of our landscapes.
+In these stitched panoramas of the Northwest, Coastal California and Southwest, I use multiple images to frame a 180 degree view, much like the eye can see.
+I am passionate about exploring the natural world and I pay particular attention to scale, often capturing the shared connection between people and the breadth and depth of our landscapes.
 I also strive to capture the powerful. expansive and multi-layered beauty of landscapes and juxtapose these images with the awe-inspiring–often solo–experience of being alone in the midst of something much larger.
 I hope these ultra wide photographs inspire the viewer to embrace and explore an extended pictorial representation of the landscapes we inhabit.

 I live on Whidbey Island, where I am a documentary filmmaker and photographer.
 In addition to being a teacher of photography and film, I was a photo library editor at Geo Magazine, a founding member of The International Youth Film Festival, and a PIEA photography award winner.
 My published photos include Geo Magazine, exhibitions in Seattle and Santa Barbara, and various local publications.
 My documentaries have been selected for the Edmonton, Port Townsend (a film on Carol Hasse, owner of Port Townsend Sails), and Ojai Film Festivals.